ibm-cloud-docs/databases-for-etcd/howto-getting-connection-strings.md

 All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
-These privileges include the ability to login and read/write access to the entire keyspace .
+These privileges include the ability to login and read/write access to the entire keyspace.
 For more information, see the [Managing Users and Roles](/docs/services/databases-for-etcd?topic=databases-for-etcd-user-management) page.

 ### Creating Users and Getting Connection Strings in _Service Credentials_